Rock Is a Lady's Modesty: Anime

 In July 2024, it was announced that the manga would receive an anime television series adaptation.
-It is produced by Bandai Namco Pictures and directed by Shinya Watada, with Ōri Yasukawa as assistant director, Shōgo Yasukawa handling series composition and episode screenplays, and Risa Miyadani designing the characters.
+It is produced by BN Pictures and directed by Shinya Watada, with Ōri Yasukawa as assistant director, Shōgo Yasukawa handling series composition and episode screenplays, and Risa Miyadani designing the characters.
 The series aired from April 3 to June 26, 2025, on TBS and its affiliates.
 The opening theme song is "Ready to Rock", performed by Band-Maid, while the ending theme song is "Yume Janai nara Nan'na no sa" (夢じゃないならなんなのさ), performed by Little Glee Monster.

 Sentai Filmworks licensed the series in North America for streaming on Hidive; Hidive would later announce on June 30, 2025, that the series will receive an English dub, which is set to premiere on September 17 of the same year.
 Medialink licensed the series in Southeast Asia.